amonterouex/SingleFileHardDisks/README.md

 If you have trouble compiling or using this software, if you found a bug or if you have an important feature request, you may contact us at <anamontero@unex.es>

 ## :books: References
-[1] Ana M. Montero and A. Santos, Equation of State of Hard-Disk Fluids under Single-File Confinement, 	[arXiv:2212.08932](https://arxiv.org/abs/2212.08932)
+[1] Ana M. Montero and A. Santos, Equation of state of hard-disk fluids under single-file confinement, J. Chem.
+Phys. **158**, 154501 (2023)

 [2] D. A. Kofke and A. J. Post, Hard particles in narrow pores.
 Transfer-matrix solution and the periodic narrow box.
 J. Chem.
 Phys., **98**, 4853-4861 (1993)